 They provide practical guides, information on how to look after your parents; there are online forums and local support groups for both patients and carers.

 In particular, Dementia UK has published a very informative booklet on support for everyone in the family about coping with dementia.
 Also, check out the NHS site which also has lots of useful information.

 Understanding the situation

-Everything starts to change for the person but their life shouldn’t be determined just because of their condition.
-There are many other factors aside from the symptoms of dementia that play a huge role in shaping someone’s experience.
+Many things may change for the person but their life shouldn’t be determined just because of their condition.
+There are other factors aside from the symptoms of dementia that play a huge role in shaping someone’s experience.
 These include the relationships the person has, their environment and the support they receive.